wpilibsuite/frc-docs/source/docs/romi-robot/programming-romi.rst

 Creating a Romi Program
 -----------------------

-Creating a new program for a Romi is no different than creating a normal FRC program, similar to the :doc:`Zero To Robot </docs/zero-to-robot/step-4/index>` programming steps.
+Creating a new program for a Romi is like creating a normal FRC program, similar to the :doc:`Zero To Robot </docs/zero-to-robot/step-4/index>` programming steps.

-WPILib comes with several templates for Romi projects, including ones based on TimedRobot, and a Command-Based project template.
-Additionally, an example project is also provided which showcases some of the built-in functionality of the Romi.
+WPILib comes with two templates for Romi projects, including one based on TimedRobot, and a Command-Based project template.
+Additionally, an example project is provided which showcases some of the built-in functionality of the Romi.
 This article will walk through creating a project from this example.

 .. note:: In order to program the Romi using C++, a compatible C++ desktop compiler must be installed.
 See :ref:`Robot Simulation - Additional C++ Dependency <docs/software/wpilib-tools/robot-simulation/introduction:Additional C++ Dependency>`.